 What you can do is build your distribution network based on consumer demand.

-Doing so allows you to run an efficient shipping process.
+Doing so allows you to run an efficient delivery process.

 Talk with your logistics partner

 Once you are done identifying your delivery goals and needs, the next step is to coordinate with your logistics partners.
 This is to know whether your preferred shipping partner can cater to your needs.